More Links in Get Involved

 Overview

-The Carter Center's Mental Health Program frames its work in three core program areas: global behavioral health systems strengthening, Rosalynn Carter Fellowships for Mental Health Journalism and reporting on mental health issues, and mental health public policy.
-The three core program areas work cross-programmatically within the Mental Health Program to capitalize on the expertise developed over three decades in stigma reduction and mental health policy.
+The Carter Center's Mental Health Program frames its work in three core program areas: global behavioral health systems strengthening; Rosalynn Carter Fellowships for Mental Health Journalism and reporting on mental health issues; and mental health public policy.
+The three core areas work together within the Mental Health Program to capitalize on the expertise developed over three decades in stigma reduction and mental health policy.

-The work of the program is guided by the Mental Health Task Force, which is chaired by former First Lady Rosalynn Carter.
-Mrs. Carter has been a driving force in the field of mental health throughout her career.
+The program’s work is guided by the Mental Health Task Force, which for years was chaired by former First Lady Rosalynn Carter.
+Mrs. Carter was a driving force in the field of mental health throughout her career.
 Like other programs at The Carter Center, the Mental Health Program achieves its goals by leading coalitions, convening and partnering with other organizations, including journalists, governments, and other nonprofits and nongovernmental organizations.

 Number of Interns per Semester: 1-2